 - The City Forester provides advice to citizens concerning their trees.
 Citizens can schedule appointments with the City Forester to provide this service, at the citizen’s residence, without charge.

-- The City Forester offers free tree trimming classes, usually in the spring, to all who are interested.
+- The City Forester offers free tree care classes, usually in the spring, to all who are interested.
 Often these classes, in conjunction with an on-site visit from the City Forester, will give novice tree trimmers the ability to trim their own trees.

 - The City Forester is able to help members of the Boy Scouts of America acquire their forestry merit badge & Eagle Scouts through various service projects.